Geometric median and robust estimation in Banach spaces: Examples

 Existing literature on high-dimensional linear regression suggests several ways to handle corrupted measurements, for instance, by using a different loss function (e.g., the so-called \textit{Huber's} loss \cite{lambert2011robust}), or by implementing a more flexible penalty term \cite{wright2010dense,Nguyen2013Robust-Lasso-Wi00}.
 In particular, in \cite{Nguyen2013Robust-Lasso-Wi00} authors study the model

-where $X\in \mb R^{n\times D}$, $\xi\in \mb R^n$ is the additive noise and $e^\ast\in \mb R^n$ is a sparse error vector with unknown support and arbitrary large entries.
+where $X\in\mb R^{n\times D}$, $\xi\in\mb R^n$ is the additive noise and $e^\ast\in\mb R^n$ is a sparse error vector with unknown support and arbitrary large entries.
 It is shown that if the rows of $X$ are independent Gaussian random vectors, then is possible to accurately estimate both $\lambda_0$ and $e^\ast$ by adding an extra penalty term:

 However, as in the case of the usual Lasso, confidence of estimation depends on the distribution of $\xi$.
-In particular, gaussian-type concentration holds only if the entries of $\xi$ have subgaussian tails.
+In particular, Gaussian-type concentration holds only if the entries of $\xi$ have sub-Gaussian tails.

-The main result of this subsection (stated in Theorem \ref{th:lasso2}) provides strong performance guarantees for the robust version of the usual Lasso estimator (\ref{eq:lasso}) and requires only standard conditions on the degree of sparsity and restricted eigenvalues of the design.
+The main result of this subsection (stated in Theorem~\ref{th:lasso2}) provides strong performance guarantees for the robust version of the usual Lasso estimator (\ref{eq:lasso}) and requires only standard conditions on the degree of sparsity and restricted eigenvalues of the design.
 Similar method can be used to improve performance guarantees for the model (\ref{eq:big_noise}) in the case of heavy-tailed noise $\xi$.